NodeIndustries/Dagger/Documentation/docs/about.md

 ### Dagger is built off of itself

 Dagger's parts are built as standalone languages that run off Hilt.
-Therefor Sheath can be run on a web server without Hilt.
-Dagger will still work but will be more functional and faster with Hilt.
+Therefor Alloy can be run on a web server without Blade.
 This allows Dagger languages to be installed without having to modify files that many server owners are reluctant to touch.

 ### Dagger is built to make sense and make the developers happy
 ### Dagger has the features every language should have